 Albatros D.III in 1/32 scale: building the Roden kit

-On September 19, 1917 a German Albatros D.III biplane fighter landed on Dutch soil near the small town of Breskens at the south west coast.
-The First World War was ongoing during which the Netherlands managed to remain neutral.
-It often happened that both German and Allied aircraft landed on Dutch soil.
-The Dutch armed aviation section "LuchtvaartAfdeeling" (LvA) usually had orders to intern such aircraft, and the Dutch Government ensured to pay for both the aircraft and engine to remain neutral at all times.
+On September 19, 1917, a German Albatros D.III biplane fighter made an emergency landing on Dutch soil near the small town of Breskens, on the southwest coast.
+Despite the ongoing First World War, the Netherlands managed to maintain its neutrality.
+However, it was not uncommon for both German and Allied aircraft to land on Dutch soil.
+The Dutch armed aviation section, known as the "LuchtvaartAfdeeling" (LvA), had orders to intern such aircraft, and the Dutch Government was committed to remaining neutral at all times by paying for both the aircraft and engine.

 See for old black and white photos of the National Institute of Military History (NIMH) website of reference [F]

 In 2006, Roden released the Albatros D.III kit #606, which is widely regarded as an excellent kit.
 The parts are delicately molded in very light brown plastic, and the kit comes with different propellers and two types of wheels.

 The accuracy of the kit is impressive, with the standard rudder and main dimensions of the model in length and wingspan proving to be correct at 1/32 scale.
 This makes it a popular choice for modelers looking to create an accurate representation of the Albatros D.III.

 The decals give a choice of seven German schemes.

 First some light flash is removed and the few sink marks filled and sanded.
 The parts for the appropriate Mercedes DIIIa engine are fine, but some extra cabling made from wire was added.
 Some wash with thinnen black paint was added on the metal painted parts for realism.

 The fuselage insides were painted light "plywood" brown.